 This cake for a production of The Nutcracker ballet was a group effort.
-We were provided with a blueprint outline scale drawing from designer Santo Loquasto’s assistant to create the table of treats below.
+We were provided with a blueprint outline scale drawing by designer Santo Loquasto’s assistant to create the table of treats below.
 It was up to us to fill in the blanks, which made it a lot of fun as we got to decide what to make.

 All the treats we made were adhered to a table top which could be carried out on stage during the Christmas party — all the desserts had to move and wobble.

 The designer made only one visit to the prop shop from September to December when we worked on the show as far as I can recall.
-We had free reign — when he did show up, he liked everything we had made.
+We had free rein — when he did show up, he liked everything we had made.

 I had the pleasure of painting, icing and decorating the cake — someone else created it.